swiftlang/swift-evolution/proposals/0NNN-unstructured-task-error-handling.md

 ## Introduction

-This proposal modifies the API of `Task` to adopt typed throws and changes the default so it is no longer possible to passively ignore any thrown errors.
+This proposal modifies the API of `Task` to adopt typed throws and makes it easier to spot when an unstructured task is throwing and would have potentially "hidden" a thrown error accidentally.

 ## Motivation

-The purpose of the `Task` APIs is to capture the outcome of an asynchronous operation, either as a resulting value or an error.
+The purpose of the unstructured tasks is to create a new asynchronous context in which computation may happen.
-The actual error type, however, is not available to callers that access this result via the `value` accessor.
-This is exactly the kind of problem that [typed throws][] can address.
+Unstructured tasks–unlike their structured cousins (async lets, and task groups)– do not have to be awaited on and their results and thrown errors are simple to discard by just not storing and not awaiting on the created task's `.value`.

+Tasks are typed using both the `Success` and `Failure` however, until the recent introduction of [typed throws][] to the language, the `Failure` type could only ever have been `Never` or `any Error`.

+For example, the following snippet showcases how we lose the error type information when throwing within a task:

 ```swift
 let task = Task {